dulikvor/cppKin/README.md

 2) Compile cppkin into dll.
 3) Will build all examples if requested.

-`cppkin` dll will be available under the bin dir.
+`cppkin` dll will be available under the bin dir by default, or other designated output dir.

 ### Interface
 In order to use cppkin include cppkin interface file - `cppkin.h`.